CaRniFeXeR/PythonConfigParser/README.md

 - ✅ nested configs
 - ✅ complex union and optional types
 - ✅ dict object into typed dataclass
-- ✅ support for enums (string and int)
+- ✅ support for enums (value given as string or int)
+- ✅ support for typed tuples (e.g. Tuple[int, str, float])
 - ✅ override type_name if type is specified when parsing